Smoking in Pakistan

-Fiscal Year 2014
+Fiscal Year 2023

 Pakistanis spent Rs.
-250 billion on over 64 billion cigarettes in the financial year FY14, disclosed a State Bank report recently issued.
+250 billion on over 64 billion cigarettes in the financial year FY-14 according to a State Bank report recently issued.
 The State Bank's Statistical Bulletin reports that Pakistanis smoked 64.48bn cigarettes in the year FY-14.
 The average price of cigarette is considered Rs5 (conservative estimate) and the total price of 64.48bn cigarettes comes to an estimated Rs258bn.
-The most popular brand Gold Leaf is available at Rs 300 per pack of 20 cigarettes or Rs 15 per cigarette.
+The most popular brand Gold Leaf is available at Rs 500 per pack of 20 cigarettes or Rs 30 per cigarette.
 The minimum price of cigarettes available in the market is Rs 50 per pack of 20 cigarettes or Rs1.25 per cigarette.
-Costly imported cigarettes are also available in the market which can go up to Rs 450 plus per pack.
+Costly imported cigarettes are also available in the market which can go up to Rs 600 plus per pack.
 The main 3 companies took major part in tobacco industry.
-There are a number of smuggled cigarettes which find their way from Afghanistan whose landing port is in Karachi, Pakistan.As of 2022 the price of cigerratte is around pkr 6 per cigarette.
+There are a number of smuggled cigarettes which find their way from Afghanistan whose landing port is in Karachi, Pakistan.

 Effects on health

-Lung cancer in Pakistan is caused directly by tobacco in 90% of cases.
-It claims lives of 100,000 people every year.
+90% of Lung cancer in Pakistan are caused directly by tobacco.
+It claims the lives of 163,600 people every year; nearly 31,000 of those deaths are from inhaling second-hand smoke.

 According to the study conducted by Sustainable Development Policy Institute (SDPI) on national treasury versus public health (2018–19), it was learned that there are above 23.9 million tobacco users in the country, out of which 125000 are dying every year because of tobacco inducted diseases. and tobacco usage is still increasing day by day and mostly are children.

 Smoking fashion

-A high amount of the youth in Karachi is addicted to tobacco smoking.
-It has become fashion for students to smoke Hookah in Hookah lounges.
-Recently, In the year 2019, Hookah was banned all over Pakistan and Hookah lounge were closed down by the authorities.
+A high amount of the youth in Karachi are addicted to tobacco smoking.
+Smoking hookah has been prevalent in rural areas for generations.
+In September 2018, The Supreme Court of Pakistan ordered all provincial governments across Pakistan to enforce the already existing ban on hookah cafes.